Dell says could buy back at least $3 billion in VMware tracking stock

 Dell said its goal will be to reduce its debt load in the first 18 to 24 months to achieve an investment-grade rating.
 Dell will have $49.5 billion in debt under current plans to finance the EMC deal.

-Since Dell was taken private in 2013, it has reduced its debt by $2.5 billion, while Denali Holdings, the holding company owned by private equity firm Silver Lake Partners and Michael Dell that controls Dell, cut its debt by $4.5 billion.
+Since Dell was taken private in 2013, it has reduced its debt by $4.5 billion, including $2.5 billion paid off by Dell itself.
+In addition, Denali Holdings, the holding company owned by private equity firm Silver Lake Partners and Michael Dell that controls Dell, paid off a $2 billion loan from Microsoft Corp (MSFT.O).

-Dell spokesman David Frink said in an interview that Dell will be focused on paying down debt and not buying back VMware tracking shares after the merger.
+Dell spokesman David Frank said in an interview that Dell will be focused on paying down debt and not buying back VMware tracking shares after the merger.

-“It basically gives management flexibility, but the use of cash is largely going to be used to run the business and deliver the company,” Frink said.
+“It basically gives management flexibility, but the use of cash is largely going to be used to run the business and delever the company,” Frank said.

 Reporting by Liana B. Baker in New York; Editing by Leslie Adler